haxybaxy/search-preview/README.md

 - `search-preview.quickOpenWithPreview`: Quick open files with preview functionality
 - `search-preview.showAllEditorsByMostRecentlyUsed`: Show all editors by most recently used with preview
-- `search-preview.toggleExplorerAutoReveal`: Toggle whether files are revealed in the explorer when opened
 - `search-preview.openSearchSettings`: Open the search settings configuration

 ## Keybinding Examples